-The present study was prompted by the forthcoming roll-out of smart meters and ToU tariffs in Ireland, although the methods we adopt are generalisable and the findings have international policy implications.
-The study was conducted in collaboration with Ireland's energy regulator, the Commission for Regulation of Utilities (CRU).
+The present study was prompted by the forthcoming roll-out of smart meters and ToU tariffs in Ireland.
+It was conducted in collaboration with Ireland's energy regulator, the Commission for Regulation of Utilities (CRU).
 The aim was to employ experimental behavioural science to investigate consumer attitudes, comprehension and decision-making towards smart meters and ToU tariffs.
-We undertook an exploratory laboratory experiment.
-Its four stages were designed to observe consumer decisions associated with four key points in the roll-out process of smart meters and ToU tariffs.
+We undertook an exploratory laboratory study.
+Its four stages were designed to observe consumer decisions at four key points in the roll-out process of smart meters and ToU tariffs.
 Each stage addressed a specific research question, using tasks and experimental manipulations informed by the existing behavioural science literature.
-Our design was influenced by the observation that previous research (see below) has focussed overwhelmingly on measuring demand for different ToU tariffs, without considering the capability of consumers to understand their own usage and to match it to an appropriate tariff.
-In experimentally assessing these capabilities, we address a gap in the international research literature.
+However, while designing the experiment it became apparent that previous research (see below) has focussed overwhelmingly on demand for different ToU tariffs without considering the capability of consumers to understand their own usage and to match it to an appropriate tariff.
+In experimentally assessing these capabilities, we address a gap in extant literature.

 The primary contribution of the paper is, therefore, to provide insights into consumer responses to the introduction of smart meters and ToU tariffs.
-By identifying and investigating some of the psychological mechanisms underlying ToU tariff choice, the study provides evidence of broad relevance to energy regulation and policy.
+By identifying and investigating some key psychological mechanisms underlying ToU tariff choice, the study provides evidence of relevance to energy regulation and policy, not only in Ireland but across international markets.
 Thus, a secondary contribution is to demonstrate how behavioural experiments can support empirically informed regulation (Sunstein, 2011).